Skip to main content

 1. The State or University will continue to contribute its monthly portion of insurance premiums to the Employees Retirement System of Texas (ERS), during the period of family and medical leave.
 The Employees Retirement System of Texas (ERS) will bill the employee for any premium due after application of the state premium sharing toward the cost of the employee's health insurance.

-2. If an employee's premium payment is more than 30 days late, insurance coverage will be reduced to employee-only coverage.
+2. If an employee's premium payment is more than 30 days late, then insurance coverage will be reduced to employee-only coverage.

 C. Employee Reporting Requirements: